jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_test.rst

 review
 *********************************************************************************

 The challenge was to write a program that passes the test.
-I wrote something that calculates the difference between a given ``wake_time`` and ``sleep_time`` by following the errors in the terminal
+I wrote something that calculates the difference between a given ``wake_time`` and ``sleep_time`` by following the exceptions encountered in the terminal

-I also encountered the following exceptions

 * :ref:`AttributeError`
 * NameError_